Ensemble Validation: Selectivity has a Price, but Variety is Free: Abstract

 \section{Abstract}

-Suppose some classifiers are selected from a set of hypothesis classifiers to form an equally-weighted ensemble that selects a member classifier at random for each input example.
-Then the ensemble has an error bound consisting of the average error bound for the member classifiers, a term for selectivity that varies from zero (if all hypothesis classifiers are selected) to a standard uniform error bound (if only a single classifier is selected), and small constants.
-There is no penalty for using a richer hypothesis set if the same fraction of the hypothesis classifiers are selected for the ensemble.
+For an ensemble classifier that is composed of classifiers selected from a hypothesis set of classifiers, and that selects one of its constituent classifiers at random to use for each classification, we present ensemble error bounds consisting of the average of error bounds for the individual classifiers in the ensemble, a term that depends on the fraction of hypothesis classifiers selected for the ensemble, and a small constant term and multiplier.
+There is no penalty for using a richer hypothesis set, if the same fraction of the hypothesis classifiers are selected for the ensemble.